rayandasoriya/100DaysOfCode/README.md

 ## Day 77
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to find the duplicate number in the array.
 Refer to Day77/Problem 1.pdf for more information regarding the problem.

+## Day 78
+Solved 1 coding problem from HackerRank using Python.
+1. The problem is related to count the number of distinct, non-empty subsequences of a string.
+Refer to Day78/Problem 1.pdf for more information regarding the problem.